 In keeping with the neighborhood’s diversity, Alberta offers food for every taste (vegan to carnivore), craving (foie gras to fried chicken) and budget (PBR to Dom Pérignon).

 Led by a trio of chefs, Aviary features inventive small plates like charred octopus with papaya, crispy pig ear and coconut rice, and fried chicken skin salad — an unexpected union of Asian, Middle Eastern and American flavors.
-An alternative to Portland’s often meat-centric menus, Natural Selection offers gourmet vegetarian fare like summer squash frittatas and a delectable chanterelle and potato hash.

 The acclaimed Beast anchors a cluster of fine restaurants a few blocks north of Alberta.
 Patrons enjoy a dinner-party vibe at communal tables as Chef Naomi Pomeroy produces six-course prix fixe meals.
 The French-inflected menu changes weekly, but expect a killer charcuterie plate, likely featuring the decadent foie-gras bon-bon.

 Nearby, DOC grabs diners’ attention right off the bat: Patrons enter through a small, open kitchen into a candlelit room to enjoy a seasonally inspired Italian menu and an extensive wine list.
 Next door, sister restaurant Nonna offers delicious Italian eats in a more laid-back restaurant and bar.